 If indigo crushed linen and cushions emblazoned with beachy slogans make you swoon, dive head-first into Kawaiian Lion‘s homewares STAT.
-The business, now in its fourth year, is run by Dee Tang (pictured with her children, Kawa and baby Rafa), and we’ve been quietly admiring her aesthetic via Instagram for some time now.
+The business, now in its fourth year, is run by Dee Tang (pictured with her children, baby Rafa and the late Kawa Leaf), and we’ve been quietly admiring her aesthetic via Instagram for some time now.

 We scored some of Dee’s time to discuss fumbling through business, milking her creative whims, and the thing that most settles her heart.